|What is the difference between IPFCC's Seminars and Conferences? Read More|

 An Intensive Training Seminar Partnerships for Quality & Safety

-This seminar provides three and a half days of comprehensive and practical sessions designed to help administrative leaders, physicians, nurses and other clinical staff, and patients and families advisors become effective agents for patient- and family-centered change in their institutions.
+This seminar provides three days of comprehensive and practical sessions designed to help administrative leaders, physicians, nurses and other clinical staff, and patients and families advisors become effective agents for patient- and family-centered change in their institutions.
 Participants will gain the knowledge and skills to begin to transform health care within community organizations, hospitals, ambulatory care settings, and community practices health systems to address the challenges and recommendations discussed in the Institute of Medicine's report, Crossing the Quality Chasm: A New Health System for the 21st Century and more recently, the National Priorities Partners report, National Goals and Priorities: Aligning Our Efforts to Transform America's Healthcare.